Working in Market - Malaysia

 Commission level: up to 10%

-- Retail travel agencies usually have a shop front and offer travel advisory to consumer.
-There are approximately 2,000 outbound travel agencies registered with Malaysian Association of Tour and Travel Agents (MATTA) and Malaysian Chinese Tourism Association (MCTA).
+- Retail travel agencies usually have a shop front and offer travel advice to consumers.
+There are approximately 2,000 outbound travel agencies registered with the Malaysian Association of Tour and Travel Agents (MATTA) and Malaysian Chinese Tourism Association (MCTA).

-- With increasing interest from the Free and Independent Traveller (FIT), more travel agencies are organising their own tour packages to meet customers’ needs and demands, rather than relying solely on packages developed by the larger agencies or wholesaler.
+- With increasing interest from the Free and Independent Traveller (FIT), more travel agencies are organising their own tour packages to meet customers’ demands, rather than relying solely on packages developed by the larger agencies or wholesalers.

-- All major retail agencies have an online presence, and online business is growing.
-However, the number of direct consumer enquiries and visits to offline agents remained.
+- All major retail agencies have an online presence, and their online business is growing.
+However, the number of direct consumer enquiries and visits to offline agents remain.

-- Key Online Travel Agencies in Malaysia include Agoda.com, Booking.com, Airbnb, Klook, Expedia, Traveloka, hotels.com, Trip.com, and Kkday.
+- Key Online Travel Agencies in Malaysia include Trip.com, Traveloka, Agoda.com, Booking.com, Airbnb, Klook, Expedia, hotels.com and KKday.

 Aussie Specialists